Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 You can also increase the wither by moving air around the room with a fan set at a gentle speed.

-Another option is to make a withering rack out of a fine mesh screen which improves air circulation around the leaves.
+Another option is to make a withering rack out of a fine mesh screen to improve air circulation around the leaves.
 Small blocks to elevate the tray a few inches above a tabletop can also help airflow.

 If you weigh your tea leaves before they wither, you can easily find the percent moisture remaining in the leaves after that.